guillheu/DeSign/README.md

 `blockchain.nodeURLForExternalChecks` | URL of the node that a [light web client](https://github.com/guillheu/DeSign#light-web-client) would use to connect to the blockchain | This can be useful to have be different than `blockchain.nodeURL`, for instance if the client is running its own local node for which the link differs whether the call is made from the local network or from the internet.
 It is also possible that the client does not wish to have their local node used by external calls at all
 `blockchain.gasPrice` | Gas price in Wei to use for transactions | Currently gas price is static.
 See [Future features](https://github.com/guillheu/DeSign#future-features)
 `blockchain.gasLimit` | Maximum gas to use in a block | [Helpful link](https://ethereum.stackexchange.com/questions/50283/why-is-there-block-gas-limit#:~:text=gas%20limit%20of%20a%20block%20defines%20maximum%20gas,who%20could%20make%20an%20effective%20infinite%20transaction%20loop.)
-`storage.SQLconnexionLink` | URL to connect to the SQL database | Username and password currently included in the link.
-See [Future features](https://github.com/guillheu/DeSign#future-features)
+`storage.SQLconnexionLink` | URL to connect to the SQL database | Username and password should **NOT** be included in the link
+`storage.SQLconnexionUser` | Username to use to connect to the SQL database | [Helpful link](https://dev.mysql.com/doc/mysql-security-excerpt/5.7/en/user-names.html)
 `storage.SQLDBName` | Name of the SQL database (scheme) to query | See [Setting up the SQL database](https://github.com/guillheu/DeSign#setting-up-the-sql-database)
 `storage.SQLTableName` | Name of the table to query in the SQL database | See [Setting up the SQL database](https://github.com/guillheu/DeSign#setting-up-the-sql-database)
 `storage.SQLVolumeIDColumnName` | Name of the document volume/index hash column in the given SQL table | See [Setting up the SQL database](https://github.com/guillheu/DeSign#setting-up-the-sql-database)